About us: what do we do, and how can we help?

 Our advice is focused on people with the privilege to have options for how to spend their careers, and the security and ability to make helping the world one of their main goals.

-Some of our resources, such as our list of priority paths and one-on-one advice — where we have especially limited capacity — are aimed at people who are unusually ambitious and high-performing, because this allows us to achieve a lot even if we only work with a small number of people.
+Some of our resources, such as our list of high-impact career paths and one-on-one advice — where we have especially limited capacity — are aimed at people who are unusually ambitious and high-performing, because this allows us to achieve a lot even if we only work with a small number of people.

 However, the core principles we cover, such as the advice in our career guide, our list of top skills to build, and our advice on career planning, apply to anyone who wants to make impact a priority.